 More and more prospects are doing their own research online before a purchase.
 In fact, over 60% of the purchase decision is made before they contact you!
 They will visit your website, your competitors website and spend time on the sites that provide the information they’re looking for.
 And if your website doesn’t appear in the first few pages it’s unlikely to be clicked on.
 So how do you, as a small business, help your website appear earlier (higher) in online searches?

 Keywords are words or phrases that contain the content or substance of the topic.
 For example, a local hair salon might use “hair salon” and the city name as a keyword.
 Putting these keywords into the content indicates to the search engines that your content is related to this topic and so it should be shown when someone types in those keywords into the search engine.
 Some keywords are easy to figure out, but you can use several keywords on your website so sometimes it’s helpful to do some research on what keywords your business should use.
 A few sites I use in my research are: Google Adwords Keyword tool or Webmaster tools.
 Both are free.
 You should place your keywords in the URL, the title, the meta tag, the description and a few times in the content where it makes sense.
 Be careful that the content sounds natural as too many keywords are called ‘Stuffing’ and you can be dinged for it by Google.

-- Accurate/helpful page descriptions.
 A description is that blurb that comes up under your URL when it appears in the search results.
 Nothing bugs me more as a consumer as looking online for something and clicking a link based on the description only to arrive at a page that contains NOTHING of what I thought it would contain.
 It’s frustrating and will not serve you to attract people who are not interested.
 Make your page description honest and simple.
 It will pay off with a low bounce rate and help your ranking over time.

 Dynamic in this sense means that your content is changed, updated, modified regularly.
 Every time you change your content the search engine crawls your website and indexes the content to add to the search results it feeds people.
 Blogging is a common way to update your website regularly.
 I love them as they allow you to add information on specific keywords so that more of your content has the potential to appear in search results.

 One important thing to note is that SEO takes time.
 Do not expect massive change to your website ranking immediately.
 And new websites can take even longer to show improvement.
 SEO is a long game, but an important one to play.